KellerJordan/modded-nanogpt/README.md

 * Modernized architecture: Rotary embeddings, QK-Norm, and ReLU²
 * The Muon optimizer [[writeup](https://kellerjordan.github.io/posts/muon/)] [[repo](https://github.com/KellerJordan/Muon)]
 * Use FP8 for head, and asymmetric rescale and softcap logits
-* Use FP8 on MLP up projection forward pass
+* Use FP8 on MLP forward pass
 * Initialization of projections to zero (muP-like)
 * Skip connections from embedding to every block as well as from block 3 to 6
 * Extra embeddings which are mixed into the values in attention layers (inspired by Zhou et al. 2024)